-The legend has definitely gone through some changes over the years.
+The legend of the Chute de la Dame Blanche has definitely gone through some changes over the years.
 It is nevertheless a persistent one, and it even made the cut to be put on Canadian post stamps, making Chute de la Dame Blanche or the White Lady Waterfall somewhat of a national treasure.

-One thing that actually is true, is the battles, and it is definitely true that that happened, and that young men died and that women were left, longing after their lost ones.
+One thing that actually is true, is the battles, and it is definitely true that the Battle over Beauport happened, and that young men died and that women were left, longing after their lost ones.
 But was a man named Louis Tessier one of them?

 According to a database of the French and British army soldiers in Québec in 1759 and 1760, there were no French volunteered named Lois.
 According to them there are no official military documents clearly identifying Canadian Militia members.
 And if our Louis did exist, he probably would have been one of them.
 However, some combat participants have been identified using historical and genealogical research.
 Biographical information will be posted as it becomes available.

 From the French army, on the possibility he could have been one of those, there were not many Tessier.
 We found a Jean Tessier, born in France and part of the French army.
 Only 26 years old, he was Mortally wounded in the battle of the Plains of Abraham 13 September 1759, not in the Battle of Beauport.

 On the account of Louis, there were a lot of them.
 Most of the Louis that showed on record they died in 1759, died in the battle of Plains of Abraham or the days leading up to it.
 The only ones dying up to French victory of Beauport were: